-Section 19 of the Residential Tenancies Act (RTA) requires landlords and tenants to inspect residential rental premises within one week before or after a tenant takes or gives up possession of the rental premises.
+writing.
+Landlords and tenants are required to inspect residential rental premises within one week before or after a tenant takes or gives up possession of the rental premises.
 The landlord must give the tenant a copy of the report immediately following the inspection.